lorentzo/IntroductionToComputerGraphics/lectures/13_rendering_rasterization/questions.md

 * Shortly describe the projection stage and rasterization stage for visibility solving and explain where and how are color and depth buffers used.
 * What happens to (x,y,z) vertex coordinates while transforming from camera to screen space?
 * Explain the inside-outside test used during triangle rasterization.
-* How can vertex depth value be computed for arbitrary pixel overlapping the triangle?
+* How can depth value be computed for arbitrary pixel overlapping the triangle?
 * Name and shortly describe 4 main stages of the graphics rendering pipeline.
 * Shortly describe the model and view transform used in the vertex shading stage.
 * How is general perspective projection defined?
 What is its purpose?